 Find out more about Weimar here.

 As we are so near Leipzig we though it might be good to visit some of Bach's other churches including the Thomaskirche where he is buried.
 We have arranged an optional day in Leipzig with a musical guided tour and some of the largest and most diverse Christmas markets in Germany to distract us.
-The cost of this extra day with the tour and an overnight stay in central Leipzig right opposite the Thomaskirche will be £150; the single occupancy supplement will be £35.
+The cost of this extra day with the tour and an overnight stay in central Leipzig right opposite the Thomaskirche on the Wednesday night will be £150; the single occupancy supplement will be £35.
 If there are enough of us we will arrange a coach to Weimar the next day, if not, we will probably take the train.
-These onward transport costs are not included but should be fairly modest.
+These onward transport costs can now be included in the Leipzig Option price.

 Who is the course for?

 This course is for experienced choral singers of all ages.
 Participants should be prepared to study the music beforehand, although nobody is expected to be note-perfect on Day One.
 It also helps if you enjoy good food, good company and the occasional glass of wine.
 Our singing holidays have proved equally popular with people travelling on their own and singing couples.

 Of a Rose, a lovely Rose -from Magnificat (Rutter)

 The Linden tree carol (arr.
 Jacques)

 And the glory of the Lord - from Messiah (Handel)